luontola/tdd-mooc/data/2-design.md

 ### Refactoring hell

-If it's been more than a few minutes since the tests last passed, `git reset --hard` and try again.
+If it's been more than a few minutes since the tests last passed, `git reset --hard` and try again using smaller steps.

 (Your IDE's [local history](https://www.jetbrains.com/help/idea/local-history.html) may also show when all tests last passed, so you can revert to that point in time.)

 <recommended-reading>